felle64/in2_node/README.md

-This is an assignment for node
+This is an assignment for node corse